sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Explanation of parameters
 """""""""""""""""""""""""""""""""
-* tensor: Tensor type, reprsenting input Tensor.
+* input: Tensor type, reprsenting input Tensor.
 * order: List[int] or Tuple[int] type, reprsenting permutation order.
 The length of `order` should be the same as the dimensions of input tensor.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.